Furious 7 (soundtrack)

 Furious 7: Original Motion Picture Soundtrack is the soundtrack to Furious 7.
 It was released on March 17, 2015, by Atlantic Records.
 The film had three initial promotional singles released from the soundtrack.
 The first was "Ride Out", performed by Kid Ink, Tyga, Wale, YG and Rich Homie Quan.
 "Ride Out" also had a music video alongside its release, and the second single was "Go Hard or Go Home", performed by Wiz Khalifa and Iggy Azalea.
 Both singles were released on February 17, 2015.
 "Off-Set", performed by T.I. and Young Thug was the final promotional single for the film, and had a music video accompanied its release.

-Wiz Khalifa released a music video for "See You Again" as the final tribute to late Paul Walker as Brian O'Conner in the film series.
-It features pop singer Charlie Puth, who wrote the song alongside Khalifa.
+A music video for Wiz Khalifa ft.
+Charlie Puth's "See You Again" as the final tribute to film series main protagonist Brian O'Conner's actor Paul Walker, who died in a car crash in November 2013.
 The music video consisted of compiled archive footage from the duration of the film series in special memory of Walker.
 "See You Again" was a huge international success, reaching number one in fourteen countries, including the US, ending Mark Ronson's "Uptown Funk" fourteen-week reign at the top of the chart.
 The song received a nomination for Best Original Song at the 73rd Golden Globe Awards.